Inflammation of the heart muscle (myocarditis): Info & doctors

 Brief overview:

 • What is myocarditis?
-The inflammation of the heart muscle can cause severe discomfort and even be fatal.
+Inflammation of the heart muscle can cause severe symptoms and can even be fatal.

-• Causes: Viruses, fungi and bacteria can cause the disease, among which staphylococci, streptococci, measles and flu viruses are often prominent.
-Also autoimmune diseases and infections that have been carried over can also be the cause.
+• Causes: Viruses, fungi and bacteria can cause the disease, including staphylococci, streptococci, measles and flu viruses.
+Autoimmune diseases and infections carried over can also be the cause.

 • Symptoms: The symptoms depend on whether the inflammation is acute or chronic.
-You will find a list of the many symptoms further down in the text.
+A list of the various symptoms can be found further down in the text.

-• Diagnosis: The doctor asks about previous illnesses and carries out a physical examination.
-A blood count will then show the elevated inflammation levels.
-Procedures such as an ECG and echocardiography are important, and a myocardial biopsy may also be required.
+• Diagnosis: The doctor will ask about previous illnesses and carry out a physical examination.
+A blood count then shows the elevated inflammation levels.
+Procedures such as an ECG and an echocardiogram are important, and a myocardial biopsy may also be necessary.

 • Treatment: The patient is prescribed absolute rest.
 Medication supports the healing process.
-The illness must be completely cured.
+The disease must be completely cured.

-• Prognosis: Heart muscle inflammations that are treated quickly usually heal very well and without consequences.
-In rare cases, serious heart diseases remain such as cardiac arrhythmias.
+• Prognosis: Myocarditis treated quickly usually heals very well and without consequences.
+In rare cases, serious heart conditions such as cardiac arrhythmia remain.

 Article overview